Production3000/mvp3000evaluation/README.md

 #### Data Function

 Set a data function to be is applied before anything else.
-This is usefull when for example the reciprocal of the recieved data is to be used.
+This is usefull when for example the reciprocal of the received data is to be used.

     data_function = lambda _data: 1 / _data
     serialData.set_data_function(data_function)